-- Statement of Corporate Governance – is to give clarity to the way the two corporations will govern both jointly and separately.
+- A Statement of Corporate Governance – to give clarity to the way the two corporations will govern both jointly and separately.

-- Code of Corporate Governance – sets out how the core principles will be implemented, and describes the strategies, arrangements, instruments and controls to ensure good governance in the two corporations sole.
+- A Code of Corporate Governance – setting out how the core principles will be implemented, and describing the strategies, arrangements, instruments and controls to ensure good governance in the two corporations sole.

-- Scheme of Corporate Governance – defines the parameters within which the corporations soles will conduct their business.
+- A Scheme of Corporate Governance – defining the parameters within which the corporations soles will conduct their business.

-- Separate policy and procedures for each corporation sole, with protocols where they operate jointly.
+- A separate policy and procedures for each corporation sole, with protocols where they operate jointly.

-Learn more by looking at the Corporate Governance Framework.
+Learn more by looking at the full Corporate Governance Framework.